silverstripe/developer-docs/en/00_Getting_Started/02_Composer.md

 ---
 title: Composer
-summary: What is composer and how to use it with Silverstripe CMS
+summary: What is Composer and how to use it with Silverstripe CMS
 ---

 # Using Silverstripe CMS with Composer